CyberMedicalTech/My-Cybersec-Path/Cybersecurity_Lab_Guide.md

 The commands `sudo apt update` and `sudo apt upgrade` are used to update the system.

+### 🚀 Debian VM Setup
+- Launched the Debian VM for the first time.
+- Configured the network, users, and partitions.
+- Installed and updated the system.

 ### **🛠️ Step 3: Installing Wireshark**

 After setting up Kali Linux, I installed Wireshark, a tool used to capture and analyze network traffic.